How to start an e-commerce business and website

 Who is your customer?

-The more focused your customer profile is, the better your chances will be in ensuring your product’s success.
+The more focused your customer profile is, the better your chances of success will be.

 Sector viability

-Questions you will need to answer of the sector or market in which your product exist include the following:
+Questions you will need to answer of the sector or market in which your product exists include:

 - Is the sector strong?